annie0sc/gdp_group4/IndividualContributions/Neelesh_individualcontribution.md

 Time alotted : 4hrs = 1hr in class + 3hrs out of the class.
 - On the third day we worked on the comments regarding our presentation from our client and worked on it.
-- Here is the final link of the [Repo](https://github.com/annie0sc/gdp_group4) that we all have worked on.
+- Here is the final link of the [Repo](https://github.com/annie0sc/gdp_group4) that we all have worked.

 # Meetings